Dahnee01/Trivia-API/backend/README.md

 ## POST /quizzes

+- General:
-- General: -Get questions to play the quiz -Return a random questions within the given category, if provided, and that is not one of the previous questions and the success value
+- Get questions to play the quiz
+- Return a random question within the given category, if provided, and that is not one of the previous questions and the success value
 - Sample:` curl http://127.0.0.1:5000/quizzes -X POST -H "Content-Type: application/json" -d '{"previous_questions":[],"quiz_category": {"id":4, "type":"History"}}'`

 ```